smartintern/Deployment_an_Image_Classification_DeepLearning_Model/README.md

 ### WHAT DO WE NEED?
 When an image comes in I need to find out which category it falls into from 10 different classes.
 ### WHAT AM I USING FOR THIS?
-I am using the Cifar10 Dataset
+I am using the Cifar10 Dataset.
 Cifar10 Dataset: http://www.cs.toronto.edu/~kriz/cifar.html
 ### HOW DID WE APPROACH THIS PROBLEM?
 We acted as if we had a camera presenter who was constantly taking images.
 We have addressed the problem of classifying these snapshots in 10 different classes